bennhood/Okta-Workforce-Identity-Project/README.md

 A hands-on enterprise IAM lab environment demonstrating real-world identity and access management across SSO federation, adaptive MFA, automated identity lifecycle management, and SCIM 2.0 provisioning using **Okta Workforce Identity**.

-> **Status:** SCIM provisioning phase complete.
-Next phase/Second part: cross-platform provisioning to Microsoft Entra ID via Graph API.
+> **Status:** Complete.
+Auditing and reporting scripts (access report and stale accounts) to be finetuned and added at a later date.

 ---